-Sean Atkins' practice is focused on energy law, including federal and state regulation of electric utilities.
+Sean Atkins focuses his practice on energy law, including federal and state regulation of electric utilities.
 He has extensive experience with legal and policy issues related to wholesale electricity markets, transmission planning and operations, and generator interconnections.
 Sean obtained approvals for new transmission planning procedures designed to facilitate the needs of renewable power.
 He served as chair of a working group of counsel representing utilities in the northeastern United States that successfully formed a regional transmission organization and attained incentive transmission rates.

 Sean represents clients in administrative and appellate litigation and negotiates settlements of complex matters before utility regulators.
 He advises clients on the development of effective compliance programs and a variety of regulatory compliance issues.

-Sean is part of Alston & Bird’s renewable energy practice, which focuses on a wide range of legal, regulatory, environmental and business challenges facing renewable power developers.
+Sean is part of Alston & Bird’s Renewable Energy Team, which focuses on a wide range of legal, regulatory, environmental and business challenges facing renewable power developers.

 Sean received his J.D. in 1996 and his B.A. in 1991, both from the University of Virginia.
-He is listed in Chambers USA: America’s Leading Lawyers for Business.
+He is listed in Chambers USA: America’s Leading Lawyers for Business and Chambers Global.

 - Counsel to one of the largest independent transmission system operators for federal regulatory matters.

 - Counsel to an investor-owned utility with one of the largest electricity transmission and distribution networks in the northeastern United States.

 - Counsel to developers of wind and solar generation projects across the United States.